 At the same time our service offerings and team were expanding, Kuvy was becoming clearer on her passion for and dedication to leveraging our team’s skills and talents to support businesses in the good food space (“good” because it tells a story, is grown with purpose or made with heart.
 “Good” because it’s honest, intentional, approachable and appealing to the senses.)

 The world of good food had grown hugely over the past few years, especially in Colorado.
 But the space was increasingly competitive, and simply stating a food value was no longer enough to differentiate and stand out from the sea of voices.
 Consumers had become more sophisticated, as they are to this day.
-Companies that want to survive in the good food marketplace need to match that sophistication by creating a strong brand that stands out in the sea of natural food products.
-Kuvy had become increasingly frustrated at not being able to offer her clients the strategic branding and marketing work that they needed.
+Companies that want to survive in the good food marketplace need to match that sophistication by creating a strong brand that stands out in otherwise overwhelming list of choices.
+Kuvy decided it was time to add strategic branding and marketing work to ROOT offerings as well.

-Welcome to ROOT, the good food agency.
+Today, we are ROOT, the good food agency, and we’re thrilled to be celebrating 21+ years doing what we love.
 We are a team of industry experts providing our clients with PR, social media, influencer marketing, branding, and other marketing services, who are devoted to good food—to those who grow it, make it, sell it and bring it to life—and who have a shared passion for helping better brands thrive.
 Our work is our contribution to the good food movement.